MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

 Sarah: **"**The newest release from Janko Nilovic and the Soul Surfers.
 True to form, it's a groove we can melt into listening.
 Excited to hear what else this collaboration brings about in the future.**"**

 ## INO hidefumi - スカイツリー / Skytree
-Sarah: **"**Can't get over the easy going synth groove in this track, perfect for a Sunday morning :) Wonderful plucking accents halfway through, such a nice compliment to the sliding rhythm section.**"**
+Sarah: **"**Can't get over the easy going synth groove in this track, perfect for a Sunday morning :) Wonderful arpeggio plucking accents halfway through, such a nice compliment to the sliding rhythm section.**"**

 ## [The Lazy Eyes](https://indiablue.bandcamp.com/) - Where's My Brain???
 Sarah: **"**Finishing off our selection with another track off of the band's debut album.
 The title is self-explanatory enough, this track's psychedelic influences create the space to get lost in, especially for our Sunday listening :) Love the rock breaks from the trancelike grooves, a welcome surprise.**"**